 Section 48 (5) of the Child Care Licensing Regulation states a licensee must ensure that safe drinking water is available to children.
-When applying for a CCF licence it is important to develop a plan that meets the Guidelines for Canadian Drinking Water Quality standards to ensure your facility can provide safe drinking water to children in your care.
-Baseline water quality tests include pre-and-post-flush water samples on water fixtures used for drinking and food preparation.
-Below is a listing of some qualified private laboratories that can do the testing at a cost:
+When applying for a CCF licence it is important to develop a plan to ensure your facility can provide water to children under your care and your staff that meets Health Canada's the Guidelines for Canadian Drinking Water Quality standards.
+Baseline water quality tests include pre-and post-flush water samples on water fixtures which are used for drinking and food preparation.
+For facilities constructed after 1989, a baseline water quality test may be all that is required to ensure lead concentration is below the guideline level.
+You may find a qualified private laboratory near you that can do the testing at a cost.
+Below is a listing of some laboratories commonly accessed in the VCH region: